masterkram/bytehub/docs/Study-Notes/Module-4/Programming/Lecture-1.md

 The client and server rely on *HTTP* (**H**yper**t**ext **T**ransfer **P**rotocol) to send requests and responses.

-A *HTTP* request has a request type, such as:
+A *HTTP* request has a method, such as:
 + `GET`
 + `POST`
 + `PUT`